haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 **Improvements & New Features**

 * Auto update the new MyCollab version
+* Ask system admin or warn users need to set up smtp setting for features which need to send email
 * The new project file module
 * Revise the application variable scopes
 * Support quick review with instant tooltip